 Scaling a Shape

-You usually don't need to scale shapes using the gizmo, as Boxshot provides more natural resizing tools.
-But if you do need to scale an object, while adjusting it with the gizmo, click the "Scale" icon in the middle part of the toolbar:
+You usually don’t need to scale shapes using the gizmo, as Boxshot provides more natural resizing tools.
+But if you do need to scale an object, while adjusting it with the gizmo, click the “Scale” icon in the toolbar: